atilaneves/reggae/README.md

 In one of the scripting languages, a global variable with the type `reggae.Build` must exist with any name.
-Also, the relevant language-specific package must be installed or otherwise available on the system to make use of that language's API.
-Use pip, gem, npm or luarocks to install the reggae package (reggae-js for npm).
+Also, the relevant language-specific package can be installed using pip, gem, npm or luarocks to install the reggae package (reggae-js for npm).
+This is not required; the reggae binary includes the API for all scripting languages.

 In D, a function with return type `Build` must exist with any name.
 Normally this function isn't written by hand but by using the